-A common problem many Ford vehicles have, is the door ajar light or message, comes on even though all the doors are closed.
+A common problem with many Ford vehicles is the door ajar light or message comes on even though all the doors are closed.

 This can be very annoying, especially when driving at night since often the dome light will also come on and sometimes the door chime.

 The door ajar light is controlled by the door light switch, wiring, and onboard computer (ECM).